 7. Make Your Home Yours

-After living in a house where things were spread out, I accustomed myself to using shelves and closet space in my new home.
-I bought new things that were more useful, my favorite colors, and decor more to my tastes.
+After living in a house where things were spread out, I narrowed things down.
+I bought new things that were: more useful, in colors that promoted a peaceful atmosphere and furniture which expressed comfort.
 I made my home MINE!
-I chose colors, atmosphere and furniture which expressed peace and calmness.
-It feels so good to have my own where new memories that are mine can begin.
+It feels so good to have my own home where new memories that are mine can begin.